zhaoxlpku/SubgoalXL/README.md

 ## Data Resources

 We provide curated datasets essential for initializing the expert learning phase.
-These datasets can be downloaded from our [datasets hub](https://huggingface.co/datasets/username/data) (<span style="color: #4169e1; font-weight: bold;">TODO</span>).
+These datasets can be downloaded from our [datasets hub](https://huggingface.co/collections/xl-zhao/subgoalxl-66c84b77e0eaf131c0cdac15).
 The full data preparation pipeline for generating these datasets is located in [data preparation](data_preparation/README.md).

 ## Training